 Volume recovery basically means creating EBS volumes out of snapshots.
 In CPM, you can recover volumes that were part of an instance's backup, or recover EBS volumes that were added to a policy as independent volumes.
 The recovery process is basically the same.

-To recover volumes belonging to an instance, simply click on "Volumes Only" next to an instance backup in the recovery panel screen (see Error!
-Reference source not found.).
+To recover volumes belonging to an instance, simply click on "Volumes Only" next to an instance backup in the recovery panel screen.